TomVincentUK/snompy/docs/guide/demodulation.rst

 Demodulation is an integral part of a SNOM experiment, so we need to account for it in our modelling if we want accurate results.
-The rest of this section will take you through how demodulation is implemented in ``pysnom``.
+The rest of this page will take you through how demodulation is implemented in ``pysnom``.
+The process for demodulation is exactly the same for both the finite dipole model (FDM) and point dipole model (PDM), so the examples here can be switched between the two models using the tabs on this page.

 .. hint::
+   :class: dropdown

    It might seem like there are lots of steps, but don't worry!
    The final section of this page, `Putting it all together`_, will